 Indian Railways provides food service on all trains and they do a fantastic job catering to large groups of passengers.
 Unfortunately, there aren’t many options.
 Travel Khana offers an online ordering platform where you can order fresh meals prepared at local restaurants and have them delivered right to your station.
 Choose from various meal options like thalis or dosa, as well as biryani.

-Be ready for noisy neighbors
+Be prepared for noisy neighbors.

-Always bring extra food
+Always pack extra food

-Take the time for yourself
+Take time for yourself.